rfo909/CFT/CONTRIBUTING.md

 creating a RAM database for more advanced queries, spesifically what I call X-Y-Z query, which goes like this:

 - search for lines that contain X
-- out of these, identify some pattern Y
+- out of each of those, identify some pattern Y
 - locate lines that contain Y and additional pattern Z

 This search would be extremely hard to solve with just Grep, due to high number of traversals.